 The Sarah Simonds Green Conservatory (SSGC) was completed in the summer of 2013.
 This complex on the western edge of the wetlands houses a greenhouse, classroom, and support space for education and research.
 Surrounding the SSGC are raised beds for demonstration of native plantings and experimental plots, as well as facilities for raising native plants for ongoing management of the wetlands.
 The SSGC provides a dynamic center for environmental learning and a portal to the campus wetlands.

-We invite you to come experience the wetlands from the paved trail around the edge or the boardwalk that leads to the banks of North Creek.
+You may begin a virtual exploration of the North Creek Wetlands on the Learn about the Wetlands web page.
+We also invite you to come experience the wetlands from the paved trail around the edge or the boardwalk that leads to the banks of North Creek.
 Further access into the campus wetlands is carefully regulated and balanced with protection of this recovering ecosystem.
 Follow the links on this page to read about the wetlands in more detail and learn how you can visit in general, experience the wetlands as a student, use the wetlands in teaching a class, or do research in the wetlands.
 You may also wish to browse the Wetlands Electronic Archive that houses over 1,000 wetlands photographs (available for academic use), videos about the wetlands, and detailed technical documents on the design, construction, and monitoring of the wetlands.

 Please contact us for questions or comments about the wetlands